-The Company's current source of revenue is from management fees from both affiliated companies and non-affiliated companies.
+The Company receives revenue from management fees from both affiliated companies and non-affiliated companies.
 Our revenue recognition policy provides that revenue is generally realized or realizable and earned when all of the following criteria have been met:

-- Persuasive evidence of an arrangement exists; - · Delivery has occurred or services have been rendered; - The seller's price to the buyer is fixed or determinable; and - · Collectability is reasonably assured.
+- · Persuasive evidence of an arrangement exists; - · Delivery has occurred or services have been rendered; - The seller's price to the buyer is fixed or determinable; and - · Collectability is reasonably assured.